Hello everyone.

 Oh, right, that belly breath.
 Let me try this.
 Now two things are going to happen.
 You won’t remember.
 You won’t be good enough at it to get its value.

-That means making a small daily promise sometime during your day, anywhere during the day, and just taking five deep breaths through your belly so that you use it in that activating situation here.
+That means making a small daily promise.
+Do this sometime during your day, anywhere during the day.
+Just take five deep breaths through your belly to use them in that activating situation here.

 And here’s why I’m talking about the abdominal breathing.